 - Global financial stability

-- Demographic factors such as population size, age, distribution, education levels etc.
+- Demographic factors such as population size, age, regional distribution, education levels etc.

-- Labour trends from the Australian Bureau of Statistics and Department of Employment
+- Growing and contracting occupations and labour trends from the Australian Bureau of Statistics and Department of Employment

 - Workforce participation

 - Entry pathways